Nora Lawrence Smith

-Nora Lawrence Smith (December 25, 1885 - July 17, 1971) was a newspaper publisher and activist in Ashburn, Georgia.
+Nora Lawrence Smith (December 25, 1885 - July 17, 1971) was an American newspaper publisher and activist in Ashburn, Georgia.
 She has been called a "pioneer among women publishers" and "one of the best known and most respected weekly editors in the state."
 In 1974 she became the first woman inducted into the Georgia Newspaper Hall of Fame.

 Early life

 Nora Lawrence was born on Christmas Day 1885 to Joe Lawrence and Margaret (Hall) Lawrence in Dempsey in Dodge County, Georgia.
 Her father was an Irish immigrant who moved from New York to Georgia, and founded the Wiregrass Farmer newspaper in 1899.
 Nora learned to set type by hand at age 13 in her father's shop.
 She was educated in the public schools in Ashburn, and graduated from Houghton College in New York.